-The problem with this is that it is only a coating and it will get worn away.
-In heavier downpours, the DWR will be overwhelmed and water will start soaking your jacket.
+The problem with this is that it is only a coating that will get worn away.
+In heavier downpours, the DWR will be overwhelmed, and water will start soaking your jacket.

 The Nano Puff jacket is also coated with a DWR and has Primaloft Gold insulation.
 This means it is water-resistant and can keep you warm, even in wet and cold weather.

 Both jackets are windproof and are similar in their ability to keep you warm in more blustery conditions.

 Both the Patagonia Nano Puff and the Patagonia Down Sweater are pretty durable jackets.

 They can both withstand carrying a backpack, the odd scrape and bump, and they both put up with the expected general use of an outdoor jacket pretty well.

 The Down Sweater is made from 100% recycled polyester ripstop.
 This is a very durable material that is used for paragliding canopies and stunt kites, so you know it can handle a bit of a beating.